Handoffs / Swarm

 |---|---|

-| +Apply when a single conversation spans multiple narrow specialisations and the right specialist is only knowable after the user has spoken (customer support triage, multi-domain copilots, intake-then-treatment flows). | −When the work decomposes into independent parallel sub-tasks that fan out and synthesise, an orchestrator-workers pipeline produces results faster and with fewer round trips than a sequential chain of handoffs. |
+| +Right call when a single conversation spans multiple narrow specialisations and the right specialist is only knowable after the user has spoken (customer support triage, multi-domain copilots, intake-then-treatment flows). | −When the work decomposes into independent parallel sub-tasks that fan out and synthesise, an orchestrator-workers pipeline produces results faster and with fewer round trips than a sequential chain of handoffs. |

-| +Use where each specialist needs a different system prompt, tool surface, or model tier, and you want the boundary between roles to be visible in the trace as a named transfer rather than buried inside one prompt. | −Without per-handoff scope guards and a turn budget, two specialists trained on adjacent domains will ping-pong the same request, and the swarm will spend tokens electing not to answer. |
+| +Justified where each specialist needs a different system prompt, tool surface, or model tier, and you want the boundary between roles to be visible in the trace as a named transfer rather than buried inside one prompt. | −Without per-handoff scope guards and a turn budget, two specialists trained on adjacent domains will ping-pong the same request, and the swarm will spend tokens electing not to answer. |

-| +Reach for it when authority and audit matter — handoffs make the moment a conversation crossed from a generalist to a privileged tool surface (refunds, account changes, code-write access) an explicit, logged event. | −When the routing decision can be made once from the initial request and never revisited, a Routing classifier is a cheaper and more debuggable substitute than a triage agent that runs every turn. |
+| +A good fit when authority and audit matter: handoffs make the moment a conversation crossed from a generalist to a privileged tool surface (refunds, account changes, code-write access) an explicit, logged event. | −When the routing decision can be made once from the initial request and never revisited, a Routing classifier is a cheaper and more debuggable substitute than a triage agent that runs every turn. |

-| +Prefer it when conversational continuity is the product: the user is talking to one assistant whose voice happens to shift, not filing tickets that get routed and replied to asynchronously. |
+| +Useful when conversational continuity is the product: the user is talking to one assistant whose voice happens to shift, not filing tickets that get routed and replied to asynchronously. |

 In the wild